samthebest/dump/sams-scala-tutorial/platonic-programming.md

 Therefore an objective of subjects is to refactor programs so that we make objective improvements.

+# Definition - Triangulation

+Tests + type signature constrains Function.

 # Objective Comparative Principles of PP

 Given functionally equivilent programs

+1. Triangulation
-1. We favour programs with shorter ASTs
+2. We favour programs with shorter ASTs
-2. We favour programs with fewer non-referentially transparent expressions
+3. We favour programs with fewer non-referentially transparent expressions

+Not all are compatible, so those with a higher number are favoured over those with a lower number.

 # Theorem - State Monism